Junon72/FizzBizz/README.md

 5. Complemented BizzFuzz game function to reflect the test specs

-Test result 5 spec, 0 failures..
+Test result 5 spec, 0 failures
 FizzBuzz game
    number you gave
    should be divisible by 3